ArjunJadeja/arjunjadeja.github.io/_tabs/about.md

 ## Quote

-"You might miss 100% of the shots you take"
+You miss 100% of the shots you don't take.

 ## Let's Connect!